SysCV/pcan/docs/GET_STARTED.md

 #### Convert annotations
-we also provide [pre-converted coco format jsons](https://hkustconnect-my.sharepoint.com/:u:/g/personal/lkeab_connect_ust_hk/EWhaLPcWjQtKv9-X1dWsKwgBXdQWwP7uCpRQGUPH9uklLw?e=tlY1yz) for downloading.
+we also provide [pre-converted coco format jsons](https://hkustconnect-my.sharepoint.com/:u:/g/personal/lkeab_connect_ust_hk/EWhaLPcWjQtKv9-X1dWsKwgBXdQWwP7uCpRQGUPH9uklLw?e=tlY1yz) for downloading if you want to skip the following transformation process to COCO-style.

 ##### BDD100K
 To organize the annotations for training and inference, we implement a [dataset API](../pcan/datasets/parsers/coco_video_parser.py) that is similiar to COCO-style.